 But dental emergencies can happen to anyone at any time.
-Ranieu Family Dental wants you and your family to be prepared in case of a dental emergency, whether you’re at home or away this holiday season.
+Ranieu Family Dental wants you and your family to be prepared in case of a dental emergency in Vancouver, WA, whether you’re at home or away this holiday season.
 Whether you chipped your tooth playing basketball, fell off your bike, or had a car accident, knowing what to do in case of a dental emergency can help you get the help you need fast.
 Getting to the dentist as soon as possible after dental trauma is essential to maintaining your dental health.
 Of course, we first recommend taking steps to prevent a dental emergency, but we understand these things can happen unexpectedly at any time.

 To make sure our Portland, Vancouver, and Camas area dental family is prepared, here is our dental emergency preparedness action plan for you.

 The best tip for preventing dental emergencies is to maintain your routine dental check-ups.
 During your visit, your dental team will examine your mouth for any changes and take action to prevent further decay or deterioration.
 If you have a crown for filling that needs repair, we will fix it before it becomes painful.
 If you need a nightguard to protect your teeth from bruxism (grinding) which deteriorates your enamel, we will make one for you.
 And of course, avoiding risky dental behavior like opening things with your teeth or not wearing a mouthguard to play sports will reduce the chances of dental injury.

 - Using your teeth to open a soda can

 - Using teeth to open anything or tear anything

 - Playing sports without a mouthguard

 - Chomping on hard objects (such as ice or hard candies)